-Music ensembles embody the school values of being Respect, Responsibility and Engagement.
+Music ensembles embody the school values of Respect, Responsibility and Engagement.
 They offer the opportunity to develop intrinsic creativity and discipline through:

 - Weekly rehearsals with expert directors

 - Collaboration with other schools

 - Workshops with international guests

 - High profile performances at world class venues and eisteddfods

-- Tours at state, interstate and international levels.
+- Tours at state, interstate and international levels

 Epping Boys High School Music alumni have gone on to tertiary study at the Conservatorium, postgraduate study internationally and performances with the Sydney Symphony Orchestra.
-We welcome all students who wish to participate in our music program.
+We welcome all students who wish to participate in our music program, both those with prior music experience and those new to music.